Artist in Focus: Denis Ryan

 This painting is based on a sign Denis Ryan saw north of the old town in Charleston, USA.
 He was attracted to the type for its perfect style and age.
 He waited until the sun was in prime position allowing him to capture the light shining through the flag.
 Another prominent segment of the painting is the bold blue sky which took about 18 coats of paint to get the density it needed.
 Ryan started the painting around the same time as the shocking shootings in Charleston.
 Therefore, he likes to think of this painting as a tribute to all the wonderful people he met during his trip there.

-Road to Damascus’ Acrylic on watercolour, 34 x 56 cm
+Road to Damascus’ acrylic on watercolour, 34 x 56 cm

 “Wandering around all cities photographing buildings and shop fronts isn’t as easy as it was.
-You do encounter problems; I’ve had angry New Yorkers asking for my camera or the film if they think they’re in the shot, security guards rush out of shops and demand ID, shop assistants tell you that you can’t photograph their windows etc. It’s getting worse - I now take some small printed examples of my work with me to show suspicious people what I do and why I need to take a photograph, this usually helps.”
+You do encounter problems; I’ve had angry New Yorkers asking for my camera or the film if they think they’re in the shot, security guards rush out of shops and demand ID, shop assistants tell you that you can’t photograph their windows etc. It’s getting worse - I now take some small printed examples of my work with me to show suspicious people what I do and why I need to take a photograph, this usually helps.” - Denis Ryan

 Denis Ryan’s father was a commercial artist who mostly painted scenic backdrops for the theatre.
 As a boy, Ryan spent his summer holidays working at a scenic studio in Soho;cleaning brushes, mixing paint and painting props.
 In his early career, he worked commercially in film animation and illustration.
 All his experience working in those fields has given him the skills and techniques he incorporates into his paintings.
 He mostly uses watered down acrylics and builds up the paintings, occasionally using an airbrush, his technique has developed organically over the years and is now second-nature to him.

-‘Esaria Neon, Lisbon’, 34 x 46 cm, Acrylic on paper
+‘Esaria Neon, Lisbon’ acrylic on paper, 34 x 46 cm

 Add a comment